Can You Stain Teak Wood? — Furniture, Fences, and More

 Step #3: Applying the Sanding Sealer

 Once the sanded surface has dried completely, apply a sanding sealer coat using a foam brush.
-Ensure to keep the layer thin, so it won’t fill the pores, but only condition the surface to absorb your stain better.
-Also, it allows even pigment distribution, resulting in a more balanced color.
+It’s important to keep this layer thin to avoid filling the pores.
+This conditions the surface for better stain absorption and promotes even pigment distribution, leading to a more consistent color.

-If you want a lighter color, we suggest you add mineral spirits to your sealer.
+If you want a lighter color, I suggest you add mineral spirits to your sealer.
 You may refer to the product label to determine the correct thinning ratio.

 You must cover the entire surface with light sealer, then wipe the excess sealer off the surface immediately to avoid pooling and splotching.
 Do not wait for the excess sealer to dry before removing it to avoid an uneven and messy finish.